W00ng/ESP32-S3-RGB-Panel/README.md

 ## Support

-if you need any help, please connect: aemails@163.com
+if you need any help, please contact: aemails@163.com